 Auditing a Course

-With the exception of ACCESS program students, auditors pay standard tuition and fees and must be regularly admitted and registered in the course.
-Although credits for audited courses will not be listed on your transcript, they will be included in the billing on the fee statement.
-Such credits count in the calculation of fees.
+With the exception of ACCESS program students, auditors pay standard tuition and fees and must be officially admitted and registered.
+Audited course credits appear on the fee statement but not the transcript, and contribute to the calculation of fees.

 Class Attendance